-- Enhanced delivery to skeletal muscle, including diaphragm, cardiac muscle and the CNS. - Improved activity, which we have observed in NHPs with greater rates of exon 51 skipping across all muscles in head-to-head studies against a molecule that we believe is structurally equivalent to the most clinically advanced peptide-ASO conjugate. - An enhanced balance between activity and tolerability, which is designed to afford our product candidates a wider therapeutic index. - Robust, scalable and cost-efficient manufacturing that does not require cell-based processes. - Accelerated and efficient pipeline development of therapeutic candidates enabled by use of the same EDO peptide across all our initial programs.
+- Enhanced delivery to skeletal muscle, including diaphragm, cardiac muscle and the CNS. - Improved activity, which we have observed in NHPs with what we believe is the highest rate of exon 51 skipping in skeletal muscles, including the diaphragm, at tolerable target dose levels compared to any approved therapeutic or known developmental candidate. - An enhanced balance between activity and tolerability, which is designed to afford our product candidates a wider therapeutic index. - Robust, scalable and cost-efficient manufacturing that does not require cell-based processes. - Accelerated and efficient pipeline development of therapeutic candidates enabled by use of the same EDO peptide across all our initial programs.